leonardSA/leetcode/1.TwoSum/readme.md

 **Runtime:** 208 ms.
 **Memory:** 7.8 MB.

+3. Stores elements into a hash table with their indexes.
+This hash table stores them as nodes in order to chain them if there are collisions (a.k.a. closed addressing).
+**Runtime:** 4 ms.
+**Memory:** 8.8 MB.

 ##### Python :
 1. Searches for an element in an array after determining a targetted number.
 **Runtime:** 772 ms.
 **Memory:** 13.6 MB.

 2. Stores elements into a hash table with their indexes then searches for the complement into the hash table.
 **Time Complexity:** 2n.
 **Runtime:** 36 ms.
 **Memory:** 14.9 MB.